-Tickets for the massively popular Dessert Goals festival, returning to New York City for a summer edition in August, went on sale on the festival’s website at noon July 19 and sold out within a half hour.
+A limited number of early-bird tickets for the massively popular Dessert Goals festival, returning to New York City for a spring edition in March, go on sale at noon Wednesday, Jan.
+31, for $12 on the festival’s website.

-A $15 general admission ticket grants you one and a half hours access to the sweets available for purchase.
-A $50 ticket offers additional entry to an interactive workshop led by such hosts as Spoon University's Lauren Magenta and Underwest Donuts.
+A general admission ticket grants you one and a half hours access to the sweets available for purchase.

-A new offer this time around, the $35 “extra sugar rush” ticket gets you into the festival from 11:30 a.m. to 1:30 p.m. on Sunday and sends you home with a swag-filled tote bag.
+The $35 “extra sugar rush” ticket gets you an extra half hour and sends you home with a swag-filled tote bag.